The Best Philly Holiday Markets for Unique, Local Gifts

 Skip the mall and shop local!
 Here’s where to get in the spirit with fantastic holiday markets.

-With Thanksgiving and Chanukah happening early this year, there’s even more time to deck the halls, start shopping, and celebrate the season.
+Thanksgiving has passed and now it’s time to deck the halls, start shopping, and celebrate the season.
 No matter who you have to shop for, you’re sure to find something special and one-of-a-kind at the many Philly holiday markets around town.

 While some markets are just for the day, others bring a whole month of merriness!
 And even if you don’t have much shopping to do, they are the perfect places to check out our local arts scene, enjoy some holiday treats, and spend time with family.
 Here are our favorites.